realArcherL/WebPage-Classifier-Engine/Resources.md

 4. [Threading](https://www.youtube.com/watch?v=IEEhzQoKtQU) I/O threading process, waiting for network data.

-5. [How to Handles requests library skillfully](https://stackabuse.com/the-python-requests-module/)
+5. [How to Handles requests library skillfully](https://stackabuse.com/the-python-requests-module/) descided to switch to [urllib3](https://urllib3.readthedocs.io/en/latest/user-guide.html) module because of more rhobustness.

 ### Literature review
 *Answers why a threaded port scanner won't work for port on websites.
 We need to thread the operations*